gurmitteotia/guflow/README.md

  dotnet add package Guflow
  ```
  ### Description
- Guflow provides high level and easy to use APIs to program [Amazon SWF](https://aws.amazon.com/swf/).
 In Guflow you can write-
 * Elastic and scalable workflows to orchestrate the scheduling of lambda functions, activities, child workflows and timers
+*
 * Activities to carry out the task.

 Guflow, supporting all the features of [Amazon SWF](https://aws.amazon.com/swf/), is an alternative to Amazon Step functions and the Amazon Flow framework and it provides simplicity and flexbility in one place.